hyuuw/iiot/README.md

 ## Software

-* Blynk has its own Blynk Cloud platform, which can help you transfer data from Arduino and ESP32 to your mobile phone or web page.
-You don't need to write complicated mobile app or web page code.
-You can simply drag and drop buttons, meters, and charts onto the screen to have a monitoring dashboard like the one in the picture.
+* Blynk Cloud platform

+    。IoT Cloud Integration: Features a built-in cloud platform that seamlessly transfers data from Arduino/ESP32 to mobile devices or web pages.

+    。No Complex Coding: Eliminates the need to write complex code for mobile apps or web front-ends.

+    。Drag-and-Drop Design: Allows users to quickly build monitoring dashboards by simply dragging and dropping widgets like buttons and charts.

 * Add the content you need to display in Blynk.
 For example, we've added Today's Date, LED Status, Current Water Weight, Total Water Intake.
 ![blynk](./image/blynk.jpg)